HongruL/Capstone-Statistical-Data-Analysis-Projects/regression analysis/README.md

 - Kids_home: Number of children in customer's household
 - Teen_home: Number of teenagers in customer's household

-**Revenue for each category**
-- Amount_Wines: Amount spent by the customers on wine in the last 2 years
-- Amount_Fruits: Amount spent by the customers on fruits in the last 2 years
-- Amount_Beers: Amount spent by the customers on beers in the last 2 years
-- Amount_Meat: Amount spent by the customers on meat in the last 2 years
-- Amount_Vegetables: Amount spent by the customers on vegetables in the last 2 years
-- Amount_Fish: Amount spent by the customers on fish in the last 2 years

 **Respond to marketing campaign**
+- AcceptedCmp1: 1 if customer accepted the offer in our 1st campaign, 0 otherwise
-- AcceptedCmp2: 1 if customer accepted the offer in the last marketing campaign, 0 otherwise
+- AcceptedCmp2: 1 if customer accepted the offer in our 2nd campaign, 0 otherwise
+- AcceptedCmp3: 1 if customer accepted the offer in our 3rd campaign, 0 otherwise
+- AcceptedCmp4: 1 if customer accepted the offer in our 4th campaign, 0 otherwise
+- AcceptedCmp5: 1 if customer accepted the offer in our 5th campaign, 0 otherwise

+**Customer complains**
+- Complains: 1 if customer had a complaint in the last year, 0 otherwise

 **Number of purchases made on different modes**
 - No._WebPurchases: Number of purchases made through the company’s website
 - No._CatalogPurchases: Number of purchases made using a catalog
 - No._StorePurchases: Number of purchases made directly in stores

+**Revenue**
+- Revenue: Overall revenue for this customer

 ## Analysis approach
-We will prepare the data, incl. data cleaning, feature manipulation, data transformation; visualize the data; and finally perform hypothesis testing.
+We will prepare the data, incl. data cleaning, feature manipulation, data transformation; visualize the data; and finally perform regression analysis in form of answering analytical questions.
 Details are shown in the notebook.